 Like any team, a band is only a strong as its weakest link.
-But to have a particularly bad drummer is to lay a very weak foundation for the rest of your colleagues… or musicians.
-An average lead guitarist, or singer can go unnoticed provided that the drummer is modestly keeping the groove.
+But to have a particularly bad drummer is to form a very weak foundation for the rest of your colleagues… or musicians.
 Occasionally the “back-bone” of the band demonstrates their flair, but typically they are underpinning their colleagues, making them perform to the best of their potential.

 A band is only as good as their drummer.

 A common mistake of most young and enthusiastic drummers is to play loud and fast.
-By squeezing as many notes and fills into a performance showcases their own ability, but does not contribute to the most important thing; that is a well written and performed song.
 The first lesson that I learnt was that a good leader understands rhythm.
 Knowing when not to play, or to just maintain a great groove, is as important as unleashing your best “chops” or showcasing your skills constantly.